-It was an incredible two weeks, learning about the great work that they do, with the nicest people both in the program, and on the island.
-We saw a whale shark up close on our very first day!
+Not long before I founded this blog, I went to the Maldives to volunteer for the Maldives Whale Shark Research Programme.
+It was an incredible two weeks, learning about the great work that MWSRP does, with the nicest people both in the program and on the island.
+We even saw a whale shark up close on our very first day!

 Near the end, the wonderful people at MWSRP asked some of us to contribute an article each to their blog.